asthana001/pybamm/README.md

 ## About This Repository
 The goal of this repository is to document my journey in learning and applying battery simulation techniques.
 Each folder or file represents a specific practice case, model, or feature exploration within the PyBAMM framework.

-This includes implementations of standard models like:
+This includes simulations based on:

-* Doyle-Fuller-Newman (DFN) model

-* Single Particle Model (SPM)

-* Single Particle Model with electrolyte (SPMe)
+* Doyle-Fuller-Newman (DFN), Single Particle (SPM) and Single Particle Model with electrolyte (SPMe) models.

-* And various other experiments and parameter studies.
+* Degdradation mechanisms like SEI layer growth and Li-plating.